 What Is a W-2?

-Form W-2 is an IRS tax form used to report wages, salary, and other compensation paid to employees and the taxes withheld from them.
+Form W-2 is an IRS tax form used to report wages, salary, and other compensation paid to employees, and the taxes withheld from them.
 A W-2 will be issued to any full or part-time employee that receives a payment through Justworks.
 It will state the total amount of income received as well as all federal, state, and local taxes withheld.
 Each box on your W-2 will contain information that can be identified in the below list.
-Contractors, vendors, and owners that receive an owner’s draw will not receive W-2s from Justworks.
-This is what your W-2 will look like:
+This is an example of what your Form W-2 will look like:

 What Do You Have To Do With Your W-2?

 You will receive your W-2 either by mail, directly in your Justworks account, or both, depending on whether you opted to only receive your W-2 electronically.
 The electronic and paper copies will be identical and either can be used to file your taxes.